MarquezGG/movie-search/README.md

 # AI Movie Search

-This project demonstrates a small full‑stack application that suggests movies using the OpenAI Assistants API.
-It contains two separate parts:
+This project is a small full‑stack demo that lets you chat with an AI assistant in order to identify movies.
+It contains two parts:

-- **server** – an Express backend that queries OpenAI and exposes a `/api/search` endpoint.
+- **server** – an Express backend that proxies requests to the OpenAI API.
+The main endpoint is `/api/chat`.
-- **client** – a Vite/React frontend that lets you describe a movie and displays the suggestions.
+- **client** – a Vite/React frontend styled similar to ChatGPT where you can type or upload an image/video frame describing a movie.
+The assistant will either provide a direct IMDb link or ask you follow up questions.

 ## Prerequisites